 The Jewish Community Centre at Spadina and Bloor has an indoor pool, a track, squash and racquetball courts, aerobics and a weight room.

 Queen’s Park is the site of Ontario’s Legislative Buildings.
 It’s the focal point of many civic events and parades.
 Queen’s Park is also a quiet place, an oasis in the City, where one can sit on a park bench, under a tall shade tree, and paint the landscape.

-The South Annex is well served by public transit.
+The Harbord Village (South Annex) is well served by public transit.
 College and Bathurst Streets have regular streetcar service, while Harbord Street has a regular bus route.
 The Bathurst and Spadina subway stations at Bloor Street link up with Toronto’s rapid transit lines.

-The major highways north and south of the city are a twenty to thirty minute drive from the South Annex.
+The major highways north and south of the city are a twenty to thirty minute drive from the Harbord Village (South Annex).